Without Apparent Motive: Production

+and Président Films and the Rome-based Euro International Film Euro Intertnaional provided 30% of the budget of 3.5 million francs.

 The screenplay was adapted by Philippe Labro, Jacques Lanzmann, and Vincenzo Labella, from Ten Plus One, a police procedural novel by Ed McBain.
 Detective Steve Carella in Ed McBain's novel was renamed Stéphane Carella in the French version.

+Release

+Without Apparent Motive was released in France on September 15, 1971 as Sans mobile apparent.
+It performed well in France with over 1,290,000 spectators during its theatrical run.

+It was released in Italy as Senza movente on December 22, 1971 where it grossed 979,884,400 Italian lire.

+Without Apparent Motive was released theatrically in the United States on February 19, 1972.

+It was released on blu-ray by Vinegar Syndrome on July 28, 2026.

 Reception

 TV Guide called it "a deft thriller in the hardboiled tradition of Raymond Chandler and Dashiell Hammett", and said that "Labro slowly builds up a feeling of impending doom, holding the mystery's solution until the very end and maintaining a consistent mood."